How to Handle LLC Capital Contributions and Distributions

 In drafting the Operating Agreement, it is important to provide that repayment of a penalty loan is payable from the defaulting member’s distributions and not by the company prior to the making of distributions.
-Otherwise, repayment would be made in part from funds that belong to the performing members, who in essence would be paying themselves.
+Otherwise, the LLC would be repaying in part from funds that belong to the performing members, who in essence would be paying themselves.

 Another option is to provide for a reduction in the interest of the defaulting member in the company with a corresponding increase to the performing members who provide the defaulting member’s share of capital.
 This is sometimes called a “squeeze-down” or a “cram-down”.

 A squeeze-down can be computed by crediting the performing members with additional capital contributions and recalculating each member’s share based on the total capital contributed by each member, both previously and in connection with the present capital call, as a percentage of the aggregate capital contributions to the company.